niraj-desai-2909/burr/docs/getting_started/install.rst

 Installation
 =============

-Burr itself requires no dependencies.
+Apache Burr itself requires no dependencies.
 Every *extra*/*plugin* is an additional install target.

 We recommend you start with installing the ``start`` target -- this has dependencies necessary to track burr through the UI, along with a fully built server.